The advertisements above are Google-sponsored.

 Oak was a member of the Chicago area club, and had a LOT of input into the various manuals published by the club (CHITECH).
-Oak essentially wrote the electrics manual on Airheads.
+Oak essentially wrote the Electrics Manual on Airheads.
 It was, and remains, the BEST such available.
 It is called the Chitech BMW Electric School Manual.
 I think the first edition was in 1976.
 It is still available from Chitech.
 I wrote a critique, resulting in corrections to that manual (doubt ever incorporated though), and that critique, and how to purchase the manual, is here: https://bmwmotorcycletech.info/chitechelmnl.htm

 Oak was made an official Friend of the Marque by BMW, a very prestigious award.
 In MY opinion, there have been a few who received that honor who probably did not deserve it, but Oak certainly did.

 Oak will live on, certainly in my memories.